 There was increase in cytochrome F420 indicating archaeal growth.
-The archaea can synthesise and use cholesterol as a carbon and energy source.
-The archeal origin of the enzyme activities was indicated by antibiotic induced suppression.
+The archaea can synthesize and use cholesterol as a carbon and energy source.
+The archaeal origin of the enzyme activities was indicated by antibiotic induced suppression.
 The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by rutile induced increase in enzyme activities.
 The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms.
+This can lead on to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.

 There was an increase in free RNA indicating self replicating RNA viroids and free DNA indicating generation of viroid complementary DNA strands by archaeal reverse transcriptase activity.
 The actinides modulate RNA folding and catalyse its ribozymal action.
 The viroids are evolutionarily escaped archaeal group I introns which have retrotransposition and self splicing qualities.
 Archaea induced immune activation and redox stress can produce histone deacetylase inhibition resulting in endogenous retroviral (HERV) reverse transcriptase and integrase expression.
-This can integrate the RNA viroidal complementary DNA into the noncoding region of eukaryotic noncoding DNA using HERV integrase as has been described for borna and ebola viruses.
+This can integrate the RNA viroidal complementary DNA into the noncoding region of eukaryotic non coding DNA using HERV integrase as has been described for borna and ebola viruses.
 The noncoding DNA is lengthened by integrating RNA viroidal complementary DNA with the integration going on as a continuing event.
 The archaea genome can also get integrated into human genome using integrase as has been described for trypanosomes.
 The integrated viroids and archaea can undergo vertical transmission and can exist as genomic parasites.
 This increases the length and alters the grammar of the noncoding region producing memes or memory of acquired characters.
 The viroidal complementary DNA can function as jumping genes producing a dynamic genome important in storage of synaptic information, HLA gene expression and developmental gene expression.
 The RNA viroids can regulate mRNA function by RNA interference.
 The phenomena of RNA interference can modulate T cell and B cell function, insulin signaling lipid metabolism, cell growth and differentiation, apoptosis, neuronal transmission and euchromatin/heterochromatin expression.
+This can lead on to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.

 The RNA viroids and its complementary DNA developed into cholesterol enveloped RNA and DNA viruses like herpes, retrovirus, influenza virus, borna virus, cytomegalo virus and Ebstein Barr virus by recombining with archaeal, eukaryotic and human genes resulting in viral speciation.
 The RNA viroids can also recombine with endogenous commensal RNA and DNA viruses producing speciation.
 Viral species are ill defined and fuzzy with all of them forming one common genetic pool with frequent horizontal gene transfer and recombination.
 Thus the multi and unicellular eukaryote with its genes serves the purpose of viral speciation.
+These viruses that are generated can lead on to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.